Tomic-Riedel/Flutter-Roadmap/README.md

 Great, then we have taken another big step and now we are slowly getting into the more challenging area.

 ## Routing and Navigation
-Routing is one of the most important things you need as a Flutter developer, because you will very rarely create an app that has a single screen.
+Routing is one of the most important things you need as a Flutter developer because you will very rarely create an app that has a single screen.
 And also this has been shown to you in other videos, but we really want to understand what it all means and how it works.

 One of the best YouTube channels for Flutter, Reso Coder, did a great tutorial on routing.
 Let's take a look at this one now.